xuankimtran/docs-1/pages/katalon-analytics/docs/kte-whats-new-in-april-release.md

 * Translate results from the unit and functional tests into 'codeless' reports in the centralized dashboard
 * Share test results with their teams for better collaborations

-### Introduce Kobiton integration
+## Introduce Kobiton integration

-This new feature helps Katalon Studio users who perform mobile testing using Kobition.
+This new feature helps Katalon Studio users who perform mobile testing using Kobiton.
 Kobiton integration allows users to:

 * Integrate TestOps with Kobiton
 * Schedule and execute test runs with Kobiton devices at any time
 * View mobile testing reports in Katalon TestOps

-### Introduce parallel execution for test-suite level
+## Introduce parallel execution for test-suite level

 Running test suites in sequential mode is time-consuming.
 You can only run one test suite at a time.
 Katalon TestOps features the test suite run in parallel mode.
 You can run multiple test suites simultaneously.
 This new feature optimizes continuous testing for a faster and more efficient test cycle.
 Parallel execution helps: